akoufa/CoolWeather/README.md

 # CoolWeather

-An Android Clean Architecture app written in Kotlin, using Kotlin Coroutines and Android Architecture Components.
+An Android Clean Architecture app written in Kotlin, using Kotlin Coroutines and Android Architecture Components using Hilt for Dependency Injection.

 ### Presentation Layer